-Tiger Cave Temple (Wat Tham Suea), Krabi
+Tiger Cave Temple in Krabi (Wat Tham Suea)

 On our little 3 day holiday in the Krabi area at the end of April 2017 there were a couple of well known attractions that we wanted to visit.
 We were not too bothered about beaches although for sure on our next visit I want to see Railey Beach.
 We did want to see the Emerald Pool, and will visit there again, but have noted that you have to get there early to avoid the crowds!
 Top of my list was the Tiger Cave Temple - Wat Tham Suea (วัดถ้ําเสือ).
 Not to be confused with the Tiger Temple near Kanchanaburi (a couple of hours west of Bangkok) which featured tigers cared for by monks and was raided and shut down last year!
 The Tiger Cave Temple in Krabi has no actual tigers.
 It does have a cave although we somehow neglected to visit the cave!
 The main temple and cave are below a tall cliff with a temple on top.
 It's 1,237 steps up and quite steep.
 Sounded like a family challenge :)